CSX (NYS: CSX) reported earnings on July 16. Here are the numbers you need to know.

-For the quarter ended Dec.
-28 (Q4), CSX beat slightly on revenues and beat expectations on earnings per share.
+For the quarter ended June 28 (Q2), CSX beat slightly on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue dropped slightly and GAAP earnings per share stayed the same.
+Compared to the prior-year quarter, revenue grew slightly.
+GAAP earnings per share grew.

-CSX logged revenue of $2.90 billion.
-The 20 analysts polled by S&P Capital IQ wanted to see sales of $2.85 billion on the same basis.
-GAAP reported sales were 2.3% lower than the prior-year quarter's $2.95 billion.
+CSX logged revenue of $3.07 billion.
+The 17 analysts polled by S&P Capital IQ expected revenue of $3.02 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.